 - If making the coconut milk version, shake the can very well before opening.
 If the fat and liquid have separated, warm the coconut milk slightly then stir until homogenous.
 Measure out ½ cup (reserve remaining coconut milk for another recipe).

-- Preheat oven to 350 degrees F. In a mixing bowl whisk together the flour, salt, baking powder, and any herbs or spices you're using.
-Drizzle in the coconut milk (or olive oil) and mix with a fork.
+- Preheat oven to 350 degrees F (176°C).
+In a mixing bowl whisk together the flour, salt, baking powder, and any herbs or spices you're using.
+Drizzle in the olive oil or coconut milk and mix with a fork.

 - Drizzle in the lesser amount of water (¼ cup for the coconut milk version or ½ cup for the olive oil version).
 Stir again to combine.
 The dough should look shaggy and rough.
 If there is still quite a bit of dry flour in the bowl add 1 to 2 more tablespoons of water and mix again.
 Don't overwork the dough.

-- Gather the dough into a ball, and cut in half.
+- Gather the dough into a ball, and divide in half.
 Shape each half into a rectangle about ¾-inch thick.
 Cut three large pieces of parchment paper (about the size of a standard cookie sheet).
 Place one piece of dough on a piece of parchment.
 Place another piece of parchment on top, and roll the dough until it's about 15 inches long and 7 to 8 inches wide.
 Aim for even thickness across the entire sheet of dough.
-Otherwise, thinner areas will be done first.
+Otherwise, thinner areas will bake much faster.
 Carefully peel away the top piece of parchment.
 Re-use that piece of parchment to roll out the other piece of dough in the same way.

 - For bite-size crackers use a pizza cutter or a knife to score individual pieces, or for artisan-style crackers, simply leave the sheets of dough whole.
 TIP: sprinkle extra black pepper on top for added flavor.

-- Transfer the bottom piece of parchment and the dough to baking sheets.
+- Leaving the dough on the parchment paper, transfer to baking sheets.
 Bake for 25 to 40 minutes.
 NOTE: bake time depends on the thickness of the dough.
-Also, the oil-free version typically requires a longer bake time.
+The oil-free version typically requires a longer bake time.
 Begin checking the crackers after 22 - 25 minutes.
 They're done when crisp and golden.
 Allow to cool.
-If you baked the dough as one large sheet, break into artisan-style crackers in any shape and size you prefer.
+If you baked the dough as one large sheet, break into artisan-style crackers in any shape and size you like.

 Notes